polybar/polybar/README.md

   ; Limit the amount of chars to output for each workspace name ; Default: 0 wsname-maxlen = 2

+  ; Sort the workspaces by index instead of the default ; sorting that groups the workspaces by output
+  ; Default: false
+  index-sort = true
   ~~~

 ##### Extra formatting (example)